With two new graves dug, Bellamy finally realizes he’s going to need help keeping everyone alive, but first he has to get everyone inside the walls.

 “Fine.
 You were right,” Bellamy says softly.
 “We need rules or someone’s going to get hurt.”
 They both look at the mounds of dirt marked by simple wooden crosses.
 He sighs, letting her hand slip from his.
 “Maybe if we work together we won’t be digging graves every other day.”

 Clarke sniffles then wipes her cheeks with the backs of her hands.
-When her entire body trembles, Bellamy puts a gently hand on her shoulder, turning her towards camp.
+When her entire body trembles, Bellamy puts a gentle hand on her shoulder, turning her towards camp.
 She goes without protest, his hand sliding down her arm as they walk.
 He squeezes her hand once when they get to the gate.
 She gives him a weak smile then walks in ahead of him.

 Bellamy takes one last look into the dark forest then glances at Miller standing guard.
 “Anyone else missing?”